Feeling Blue? Happy St. Patrick’s Day!

 St Patrick later became a Catholic Bishop.
 He is believed to have died on March 17th and that is the day that he is commemorated.

 I find it interesting that he wasn’t Irish yet became the patron saint of the entire people of Ireland.
 He also was never actually officially canonized as a saint by a Pope.
-He is recognized as St. Patrick today, and this absence of formality wasn’t a snub, but likely due to the nature of the era he lived he in.
+He is recognized as St. Patrick today, and this absence of formality wasn’t a snub, but likely due to the nature of the era he lived in.

 How we celebrate St. Patrick’s Day